FunkyDe/ho-ieee/README.md

 ### TRIGGER ###
 clear_temp_array = double
 ```
 For ease of use a wrapper scripted effect is also available, which does not need this workaround.
+As a final caveat, `all_state` has been used as a scoping workaround to triggers lacking loops.
+If your mod changes the map, and the map lacks a sufficient number of states, this localization may be broken.
+Currently, at least 40 states must be in the mod for the digit converter to function.

 Bit Arrays: In order to process floating-point numbers, this mod makes extensive use of bit arrays.
 These arrays are marked by their names `temp_array_###`, and their elements are restricted to being either 0 or 1.
 While the floating-point variables can be stored as usual in pdxvars, in the background they will be converted to bit arrays for actual use.
 Therefore, I recommend not to tamper with these temporary arrays.
 While errors (detailed below) may catch some of the effects of bit array manipulation, it may not notice all of them.